-Morocco is one of the most fascinating, exotic African countries we've ever been to.
+Morocco is one of the most fascinating African countries we've ever been to.
 There is so much to see there that it is becoming an increasingly popular tourist destination every year.
 Travellers often combine it with a trip to Spain because the two countries are separated only by the Strait of Gibraltar.
-My husband and I spent a week in Morocco exploring some of its highlights.
+My husband and I spent a week in Morocco exploring some of its attractions.
 These are some of the highlights of Morocco that we visited.

 Entering the dusty medina of Fez-el-Bali (old Fez, Morocco) is like walking into The Middle Ages.
 Built in the 8th century and now one of the oldest surviving medieval cities in the world, Fez is nestled in the foothills of the North Middle Atlas mountains of Morocco.
 The old city is made up of a confounding labyrinth of cobblestone alleyways, designed to keep out strangers who could easily get lost.
 It is also a UNESCO World Heritage site and one of the world’s largest car-free areas.